bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 and filter them according to the users and ratings.
 However, it would be easier to specify the desired range of ratings considered flawed (from 1 to 4) and receive the corresponding records immediately. <br />
 For another example, let's say you have a product with a unique id and a version number.
 With each new release of the product, you update the version number.
-Now you want to check if improving the product (latest version) led to increased sales.
+Now you want to check if improving the product (the latest version) led to increased sales.
 With the default fetching strategy in Quick (a so-called Point Query), you could only check the number of sold pieces of the current version.
 Again, a possible solution would be to fetch all entries and filter them, but having the possibility to choose the desired